jnorthrup/columnar/README.md

 Figure below: Orthogonal Context elements (Sealed Class Hierarchies).

-These describe different aspects of accessing  data and projecting columnar and matrix transformations These are easy to think of as hierarchical threadlocals to achieve IOBound storage access to large datasets.
+These describe different aspects of accessing  data and projecting cursors and matrix transformations These are easy to think of as hierarchical threadlocals to achieve IOBound storage access to large datasets.

 ![image](https://user-images.githubusercontent.com/73514/71553240-7a838500-2a3e-11ea-8e3e-b85c0602873f.png)